 Computing is taught discreetly using our school laptops that can be used across the curriculum.
 Currently we have a trolley of Ipads which all classes have access to plus a trolley of laptops.
 E-Safety is also taught to all pupils to ensure they know how to stay safe online.

-In PHSE we have introduced the Jigsaw scheme of work to supplement our values led work.
+In PHSE and RHSE we have introduced the Jigsaw scheme of work to supplement our values led work.
 This comprehensive scheme covers all aspects of PHSE from friendships to RSE (Relationships and sex education).

 In Music, we follow the Charanga scheme and, through this, the children develop their understanding, make musical judgements, apply their new learning, develop their aural memory, express themselves physically, emotionally and through discussion and create their own musical ideas

 In RE, we use the Discovery RE materials along with the support of the Understanding Christianity materials.

 In Art and DT children are given the opportunity to study a variety of artists and their work.
 Looking at the work of artists, craft workers and designers helps children make artistic judgements about the quality and usefulness of their creation.
 Our curriculum is designed to engage, inspire and challenge pupils, equipping them with the knowledge and skills to experiment, invent and create their own works of art, craft and design.